» Request a Second Opinion

 So it’s like having a spare set of hands inside the patient and really what happens is we can zoom right down to this inaccessible area, we’re right in front of it.

-We have 10 times magnification, we can go around the corner with the camera and with the instruments we can peel off the nerves for erection and at the end we can do an extremely accurate anastomosis of join between the bladder and urethra to ensure that we have exact apposition, so we have less complications.
+We have 10 times magnification, we can go around the corner with the camera and with the instruments we can peel off the nerves for erection and at the end we can do an extremely accurate anastomosis of join between the bladder and urethra to ensure that we have exact apposition, so we have less complications2.

 So this operation now takes me less time than the time most people take to do open surgery, we’re usually done in about an hour and a half or two hours robotic time with about 15 minutes either side for preparation and we’re able to do two cases and we can often do three cases a day if need be, it’s a very relaxing procedure because you’re very comfortable.